Medications Used for Depression and Their Addiction Risks

 - Fluoxetine (Sarafem, Prozac)

-Serotonin and norepinephrine reuptake inhibitors affect both serotonin and norepinephrine levels in the brain in order to reduce the symptoms of depression.
+Serotonin and norepinephrine reuptake inhibitors (SNRIs).
+These affect both serotonin and norepinephrine levels in the brain in order to reduce the symptoms of depression.
 They lessen the amount of serotonin and norepinephrine absorbed by the brain, which improves mood and helps to ease chronic pain.
 Some examples of SNRIs are:

 - Levomilnacipran (Fetzima)